 1985: This year would mark the beginning of the snowboarding boom with the release of the first snowboard specific magazine titled Absolutely Radical.
-The name was later changed to International Snowboarder Magazine to help dispel some of the time.
+The name was later changed to International Snowboarder Magazine to help dispel some of the negative images that snowboarding was sending at the time.